gordonguthrie/TheManual/docs/chapter1/first_synth_in_sonic_pi.md

 * `_slide_shape`
 * `_slide_curve`

-But before we can build a proper synth we need to understand how Sonic Pi calls synthesiser - both built in and user added.
-Chapter 2 will cover that.
+But before we can build a proper synth we need to understand a lot of stuff:

+* how synths are currently defined
+* how they are invoked
+* why they are built like they are
+* how SuperCollider works

+Subsequent chapters of this book step through these in a systematic fashion.